clementranc/nstarwrap/README.md

    ```
 That's it!

+If you would like to create beautiful plots and use MOAna's capabilities, please have a look to [this tutorial](https://github.com/clementranc/moana/tree/master/docs/tutorial/corner_plots).

 ## Quick start and tutorials

-To quickly learn how to use `nstarwrap`, have a look to the tutorials in the directory `Tutorials`.
+To quickly learn how to use `nstarwrap`, have a look to the tutorials in the [Tutorials](https://github.com/clementranc/nstarwrap/tree/main/Tutorials) directory.
 In particular, you can run the [first tuto on a Jupyter Notebook, or just read the notebook on GitHub](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb). **Please make sure to run the Jupyter notebook from the corresponding tutorial root directory.**

+The most confident reader is welcomed to directly jump to [Tutorial 3](https://github.com/clementranc/nstarwrap/tree/main/Tutorials/Tutorial_3), to learn how to perform a MCMC 2-star fit in the most optimized way, and with the parameters needed for a scientific publication.

+### Tutorials to learn how to perform a 2-star fits

+The first two tutorials are considered as pedagogical.
+The third one includes the material you may want to use if you plan to publish your studies.

 - [Tutorial 1](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb): how to fit star profiles with a PSF model using the Python package EMCEE or a gradient method.
 Simple basic example.

 - [Tutorial 2](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_2/Notebook.ipynb): this tutorial shows how to fit star profiles with a PSF model using the Python package EMCEE, but in a more optimized way, compared to the Tuto 1.
 The code used in this tuto can be used as a starting point for your own project.
 The Tuto 3 is recommended for the best usage of `nstarwrap` in a research project.

+- [Tutorial 3](https://github.com/clementranc/nstarwrap/tree/main/Tutorials/Tutorial_3/Instructions.md): final tuto and scripts needed to produce publication like studies.

 ## Attributions